Gazprom Neft: International projects

 The Badra oil field development project is scheduled to last 20 years with a possible five-year extension.
-Production is expected to reach 170,000 barrels of oil per day, which is around 8.5 million tons a year by 2017, and it will remain at this level for seven years.
+Production was originally expected to reach 170,000 barrels of oil per day, which is around 8.5 million tons a year by 2017, and to remain at this level for seven years.

 Over a short period, new infrastructure for the field's commercial development has been installed at the oil field.
 It allowed for the commercial production of oil to begin in May 2014.

-The first line of the central processing facility (CPF) has already been put into operation with a capacity of 60 thousand barrels per day.
+The first line of the central processing facility (CPF) was put into operation with a capacity of 60 thousand barrels per day.
 Oil gathering and preparation are carried out at this industrial facility.
 The Badra field was connected to the main Iraqi oil pipeline system by a 165-kilometer-long pipeline.

 In the Iraqi's point of view, the Badra oil field in one of the most difficult in the region, primarily due to geological circumstances.
 The geological structure of the deposit can be compared with a "layer cake": argillaceous deposits are interleaved by limestone, which makes drilling difficult.
 Therefore, specialists are facing a more labor-intensive task.
 At the moment all these difficulties have been successfully overcome.
-Three development wells have now been constructed, successfully tested and their outputs have exceeded planned expectations.
+Over the course of the field’s development, 22 wells were drilled at Badra, with an average depth of around 4,500 meters.
+Additional sidetrack drilling has also been planned to increase oil recovery.

 New innovative technologies are applied at Badra.
 Among them are: